 Here are the protocols for making the Corona Detective tubes and for using them (another update to come soon! and don't worry you can view it all, even if you don't make a user account in protocols.io):

-We are hoping to get more support from the 5th round of JOGL microgrants for these open science efforts.
-The completed JOGL application (Project application pdf from 21mar21) will be found in the 'Documents' section of this project page.
+We were very happy to get more support from the 5th round of JOGL microgrants for these open science efforts.
+The completed JOGL application (Project application pdf from 21mar21) is found in the 'Documents' section of this project page.

-In brief: we hope for more support, in order to make more reaction tubes (maybe also in Switzerland!) that can be sent to collaborators for further clinical validation, and to continue bioinformatic efforts to 1) make sure important viral variants do not escape detection with our primer set and 2)collect the validation data from international colleagues.
+We really appreciate getting more support from JOGL, in order to make more reaction tubes (also in Switzerland!) that can be sent to collaborators for further clinical validation, and to continue bioinformatic efforts to 1) make sure important viral variants do not escape detection with our primer set and 2) collect the validation data from international colleagues.

 Elevator pitch / Abstract

 We have developed the 'Do-It-Together SARS CoV-2 Detective' project (working towards a #CoronaDetective kit) in order to more readily detect the virus causing Covid-19.
 This method needs no complicated equipment and has a simple +/- readout, yet is very specific.
 Furthermore, controls to ensure sensitive detection, without false positives or negatives, are intrinsic to the method.
 The final product, strips of tubes with dry reagents (or 96-well plates), could be readily supplied anywhere, without cold-chain dependence; and monitoring tests could be run by ordinary people, without any background in medicine or biology, just some ability to follow simple instructions and common sense.
 We have successfully 'multiplexed' fluorescent detection, for a viral and a control target, using an inexpensive detector.

 Open participatory research, together, can help solve today's problems!